edcork/edcork.github.io/docs/pages/edit/edit2.md

 ## Solution
+{: .no_toc }

 OMT automatically restarts RabbitMQ if it fails to start twice.
 Therefore, first wait 15 minutes, and then check if the issue was resolved automatically.

 If the issue still exists, check the system resources and network connectivity.

 If there are no resource or network issues, manually restart RabbitMQ.
 To do this, follow these steps:

-1. Run the following command on a control plane node (embedded Kubernetes) or the bastion node (managed Kubernetes) to stop RabbitMQ:
+1. Run the following command on a master node (embedded Kubernetes) or the bastion node (managed Kubernetes) to stop RabbitMQ:

 	`kubectl scale statefulset infra-rabbitmq -n <Service Management namespace> --replicas=0`
 2. Wait until all RabbitMQ pods have stopped.